open-logic/open-logic/doc/base/olo_base_reset_gen.md

 The component dues guarantee synchronous de-assertion of the reset.
 It might assert the reset asynchronously.

+**Note:** Because the reset input is detected asynchronously, it is important that this input is glitch-free.

+The block comes with automatic constraints.
+For manual constraining, a `set_max_delay -datapath_only` or a `set_false_path` constraint is required for the *RstIn* input (if it is used).

+**Note:** Automatic constraining currently only works for *AMD* tools (*Vivado*) and the usage in VHDL.
+Manual constraints are required for Verilog or other tools.

 ## Generics

 | Name               | Type      | Default | Description                                                  |